shadowfaxthewhitehorse/bokehvizs/README.md

 6. A2 series :: ARCCOS CURVE -
 * created for a MOOC Project - Qwykr Tech Education
 * please run the Python file and view the output.
+Output file is called "arccosine.html".
 From the source code:

 $ output_file("arccosine.html")